 You also need a control.
 Your "control" is typically your current best-performing subject line.
 Version A (the control) goes to one group, and Version B (the new idea) goes to the other.
 This allows you to measure the impact of your new subject line against a reliable baseline.
 Without a control, you’re just comparing two new ideas without knowing if either is better than what you were doing before.

-Tools for A/B Testing in Gmail
+The Best Tools for A/B Testing Email Subject Lines

 Gmail doesn’t have a built-in feature for A/B testing, so you’ll need a tool to get the job done.
 These tools range from simple trackers to full sales execution platforms.
 The right one for you depends on whether you just want to track opens or if you want to automatically test, analyze, and send the winning version to drive more replies and meetings.

-Email Tracking Extensions
+Start with Email Tracking Extensions

 A basic A/B test starts with knowing who opens your emails.
 Simple Chrome extensions add this functionality right into your inbox.
 Tools like Yesware can tell you when someone opens your email, giving you a baseline for which subject line got more attention.
 You can manually split your list, send version A to one half and version B to the other, and then compare open rates.
 This is a good first step, but it's manual.
 You still have to track the results in a spreadsheet and decide on the winner yourself.
 It’s better than guessing, but it’s not built for teams that need to move fast.

-Automate Testing and Analytics with Mixmax
+Automate Testing & Analytics with Mixmax

 When you need to run tests at scale, you need a tool that does the work for you.
 Mixmax lets you set up A/B tests for your sequences directly inside Gmail.
 You write your two subject lines, and Mixmax automatically sends them to a small portion of your list.
 It then tracks which version gets more engagement and sends the winning subject line to everyone else.
 This isn't just about saving time.
 It's about getting better results on every send.
 Our AI-powered workflows handle the testing and analysis, so your reps can focus on the replies that come in.
 It’s how teams see reply rates of 52% versus the 2-3% industry average.